-Youturn Money Matters program provides budgeting and money management strategies to young people who are experiencing financial hardship and needing guidance on budgeting and managing money and debt strategies
+Youturn Money Matters program provides budgeting and money management strategies to people who are experiencing financial hardship and needing guidance on budgeting and managing money and debt strategies

 If you need help with accommodation, or need an emergency shelter or you are at risk of experiencing homelessness call the Homeless Hotline 1800 474 753

 Program vacancies are advertised through QHIP and referral and further information can be obtained by calling: 07 5492 2498

 *Residents and tenants receiving an income are expected to pay rent in-line with the program guidelines.